-After a person’s very first seizure, a thorough neurologic assessment is needed.
+After a person’s very first seizure, a thorough neurological assessment is needed.
 The cause of the seizure needs to be determined before returning to sport.
-If the seizure was provoked by another condition then treatment of that particular condition will be necessary.
+If the seizure was provoked by another condition then treatment of that particular condition will be needed.

-If seizures have an unknown cause, limitations will depend on how well seizures are controlled.
+If seizures have an unknown cause, restrictions will depend on how well seizures are controlled.
 There is no specific waiting period before return to physical activity.
 Common sense and sound judgment should prevail.

 Tips when playing sport

 - Wear the right protection during contact sports or physical activity, such as a protective helmet

 - If it is possible a seizure may happen, make sure someone (such as the coach) knows you have epilepsy and knows what to do

 - Ask the doctor whether certain sports aren’t appropriate for you

 - Keep yourself well hydrated and drink or snack on something with sugar in it

 - DON’T continue exercising if you feel faint, lightheaded, nauseous, or dehydrated

 - DON’T overexert yourself – know your limits